Introduction

 - In your local Terraform configuration, add the

-cloudbackend block as shown in Method 1. - Log in to your instance
+cloudblock as shown in Method 1. - Log in to your instance.

-For migrating a large number of state files to many workspaces, using a tool like `tf-migrate` is recommended.
+For migrating a large number of state files to many workspaces, using a tool like tf-migrate is recommended.
 This approach requires significant preparation but is more efficient at scale.
+For the procedure, refer to the tutorial: Migrate to HCP Terraform in bulk.

 Additional Information

-- To manage workspaces and other TFE/HCPTF resources as code, you can use the TFE Provider.
+- To manage workspaces and other Terraform Enterprise or HCP Terraform resources as code, you can use the TFE Provider.

 - Workspaces, variables, and other components can also be managed programmatically using the API.